Mainz to Merzig

 Day 5: Traben Trarbach - Bernkastel Kues - Trier, 24 mi. or extend to 31 mi.
 (38 km or extend to 50 km)

 Following a delightful cruising breakfast, your cycling itinerary will trace the scenic banks of the Moselle, leading you to your first captivating stop: Bernkastel-Kues.
-Here you can Meander its charming streets and explore Germany's oldest marketplace.You then continue cycling to Neumagen where you can decide to either board the Merlijn or extend your cycling to Mehring.
+Here you can meander its charming streets and explore Germany's oldest marketplace.You then continue cycling to Neumagen where you can decide to either board the Merlijn or extend your cycling to Mehring.

 Mehring holds a special place in history as the very spot where the Romans first set foot, enamored by the breathtaking landscape over 2000 years ago.
-Amidst the remnants of their splendid rural villas, those who extended their cycling rejoin the Merlijn and those onboard to embark on a serene cruise towards Trier.
+Amidst the remnants of their splendid rural villas, those who extended their cycling will rejoin the Merlijn and those onboard to embark on a serene cruise towards Trier.
 As the day draws to a close, anticipate another sumptuous dinner served onboard, ensuring your evening is as memorable as the day's adventures.

 Day 6: Trier, 36 mi.
 (58 km)

 Today holds a unique twist in store for you aboard the Merlijn, diverging from the typical bike and barge routine.
-Rather than setting sail, you anchored in Trier for a full day, offering an array of options to suit your desires.If you're an avid cyclist seeking thrills, get ready for an extraordinary adventure.
+Rather than setting sail, you're anchored in Trier for a full day, offering an array of options to suit your desires.If you're an avid cyclist seeking thrills, get ready for an extraordinary adventure.
 While most routes follow the riverbanks, today's journey takes you through majestic mountains and untouched nature, with exhilarating downhill trails for the majority of the way.
 Your day begins with a bus ride into the mountains with your bike, followed by a scenic ride along a converted railroad line, leading back to the Mosel.
 This exciting ride will occupy much of your day.

 For those craving relaxation and cultural immersion, leave your bike onboard and step into Trier for a leisurely day.
 Explore the city's rich history, browse its charming shops, and unwind at one of its inviting terraces.
 Your guide is available to assist you in planning your day for maximum enjoyment.